ash1eygrace/practice/react/scoreboard/README.md

 ```

 - props pass data from a parent component down to a child component
-- parent component higher in the tree owns and controls the prop values
+- the parent component higher in the tree owns and controls the prop values
 - props are immutable e.g. components can only read props never change them
-- if there is more than one prop add to separate lines for better readability
+- if there is more than one prop it's best practice to add them to separate lines for better readability

 ## State